FarrelWahyudi/RWH-Module7-APSC101/README.md

   - Elevation difference relative to the base point
 - Display output as a table and plot directional arrows between points

 Originally based on an image distance calculator by Muhammad Nabil Alhanif.
-Modified and enhanced by **Farrel**, a UBC Computer Engineering student, to include elevation mapping, vector visualization, and data export.
+Modified and enhanced to include elevation mapping, vector visualization, and data export.

 ---